boxden/csgos2_tools/README.md

-# csgos2_tools
+# Independent CS:GO tools for Source 2

-Independent CS:GO toolkit for Source 2
+Download code and vpk archives with content, merge them and use "CSGO_Tools.bat" to run